geobrowser/geogenesis/docs/protocol/00-what-is-geo.md

 Knowledge in Geo are organized into an ["Entity"](./01-entities.md), a uniquely identifiable data structure that is referenced by ["Triples"](02-triples.md).

 A [Triple](02-triples.md) is a data structure composed of three elements: an [Entity](01-entities.md) identifier, an [Attribute](03-attributes.md) identifier, and a [Value](04-values.md) identifier.
-We'll discuss [Attributes](03-attributes.md) and [Values](04-values.md) in other docs.

 Composing these identifier references between entities and triples creates the graph of information in Geo.

-Triples are organized and scoped into [Spaces](06-spaces.md).
+Triples are scoped to [Spaces](06-spaces.md).
 A Space is a smart contract that tracks data added to the knowledge graph via an append-only log of [IPFS](https://ipfs.tech/) [content identifiers](https://docs.ipfs.tech/concepts/content-addressing) (CIDs).
 The Geo knowledge graph is comprised of many spaces, each tracking their own set of data.
-Triples in Geo can reference entities from any Space.
+Anybody can deploy a Space contract and start their own knowledge graph or reference data in other spaces.
 Additionally, spaces control their own governance and permissions behavior.

 ![Diagram depicting the data model between concepts in Geo](images/data-model.png)